-Public Relations is a way of creating content that will be published in the media, because it’s considered attractive to a larger audience and you won't have to designate a massive budget in media planning.
+Public Relations is the art of creating content with a strategy in place so it will be published in the media.
+The way the content is published should be attractive to a larger audience without having to spend a massive budget.
 PR is kind of hidden advertisement with corporate format news.

 In the Media industry, there are a lot of interests that we have to take into account, such as political issues and beliefs, the trends, economic aspects… Easily explained: a media could write in a tone that corresponds to the supported political party; a media could not be publishing your content because you’re not investing in advertisement with them.
 Behind these agreements on the press, there’s as well a matter of personal professionalism.

-I’ve been working close to the News Agency (Agència Noticies Andorra http://www.ana.ad/) and the digital newspaper Ara.ad http://www.ara.ad/, and being part of the content production team in a communication agency; we found ourselves in these dilemmas all the time.
-I’ve experienced the pressure of a media director when the owner of a client rang considering to withdraw the annual advertising on its newspaper; apparently, this makes them start a conversation about getting their corporative content published or not.
+I’ve been working closely to the News Agency (Agència Noticies Andorra) and the digital newspaper Ara.ad, being part of the content production team in the communication agency that was directly related to both of these agencies.
+Even though their close partnership, we found ourselves in these dilemmas all the time.
+I’ve experience the pressure that a media director felt when the owner of a client rang considering to withdraw the annual advertising on its newspaper; apparently, this makes them start a conversation about getting their corporative content published or not.

-But this time I will explain my fullest experience in PR Marketing, while I was in the central Marketing offices of the multinational New Yorker, in the fashion and clothing industry.
+Finally, I would love to share with you a different experience in PR Marketing, while I was in the central marketing offices of the multinational New Yorker, in the fashion and clothing industry.
 While my apprentice in Germany, I had the opportunity to join the department of new openings and, during the second month, the communication department.
-The team here was conformed by graphic designers, content writers, event organizers, the national and the international PR’s, with whom I had the pleasure to work with.
+The team here was made up of graphic designers, content writers, event organisers, and the national and international PR managers, with whom I had the pleasure to work with.

 What I was asked to do is to prepare all the journalist kits with some gifts from the new accessory season of the show rooms they were attending through all over the world.
-On the other hand, we were shipping distinct clothing of the new season to the main fashion magazines under request.
+On the other hand, we were shipping a range of outfits of the new seasons to the main fashion magazines under request.

-And so the second part of the task was clipping all the New Yorker media appearances and divide it by look book (photos coming out of the annual guide the graphic designers prepared with all the new looks), and what was coming from the original clothes that were photographed instead.
+Afterwards, we had to do the clipping all the New Yorker media presence and divide it by look book (photos coming out of the seasonal guide with all the new looks about to release), and what was coming from the original clothes that were photographed instead.